An introduction to presentations of monoid acts: quotients and subacts: Subacts

 \begin{proof} Since $A$ is the disjoint union of its subacts $B$ and $A\setminus B$, it follows from Corollary 5.9 that $B$ is finitely presented if $A$ is finitely presented. \end{proof}

 \begin{defn} A monoid $M$ is {\em right coherent} if every finitely generated subact of every finitely presented $M$-act is finitely presented. \end{defn}

-Examples of right coherent monoids include groups, Clifford monoids, semilattices, the bicyclic monoid, free commutative monoids and free monoids \cite{Gould3}.
-Since for any finitely generated monoid $M$, a large subact of a finitely generated $M$-act is finitely generated, we have the following result:
+Examples of right coherent monoids include groups, Clifford monoids, semilattices, the bicyclic monoid, free commutative monoids, free monoids and the free left ample monoid; see \cite{Gould1,Gould2,Gould3,Gould4}.
+Since for any finitely generated monoid $M,$ a large subact of a finitely generated $M$-act is finitely generated, we have the following result:

 \begin{lemma} Let $M$ be a finitely generated right coherent monoid, let $A$ be an $M$-act and let $B$ be a large subact of $A$.
 If $A$ is finitely presented, then $B$ is finitely presented. \end{lemma}